 Happy April!
-In celebration of National Poetry Month, last year we tweeted memorable poems twice a week; for 2023, we’ve developed this guide of famous, influential, short, and long poems to teach figurative language.
+In celebration of National Poetry Month, we’ve developed this guide of influential poems to teach figurative language.
 Poems are all about figurative and hidden meanings, so they’re a great way to familiarize oneself with abstract language.
-Understanding the wide variety and versatility of figurative language is a necessary ELA skill, so we hope these poems can aid students in learning it on their own or help educators teach it to their students!

 The Basic Types of Figurative Language